whoami-shubham/HtmlCodeEditor/README.md

 # HtmlCodeEditor
-This Code editor can be used for run small html js and css codes simultaneously.
+  This Code editor can be used for run small html, js and css codes simultaneously.

 ## UI